 So you’ve just received an “I miss you” message from your ex.
 Does that text actually mean they want to get back together?
 Not so fast, says Lue.

-Often, our ex may be reaching out because they feel nostalgia and regret, not because they truly want a future together.
+Often, our ex may be reaching out because they feel nostalgia and regret, or because they’re feeling lonely on Valentine’s Day, not because they truly want a future together.
 Alternatively, they may be manipulating our feelings of abandonment or grief in order to extract something for themselves.
 “We have to be careful of letting ourselves be used by exes,” says Lue.

 There are some classic signs that you and your ex aren’t on the same page.
 “The biggie is people staying friends,” says Lue.
-If you or your ex say you want to just be friends, but you feel upset about the breakup, jealous of other people they’re seeing, or if you secretly hope they will want to get back with you after some time, that’s not a healthy friendship.
+If you or your ex say you want to just be friends, but you feel upset about the breakup, jealous of other people they’re seeing, don’t want them to get involved in a new relationship, or secretly hope they will want to get back with you after some time, that’s not a healthy friendship.

 The same thing applies with continuing to sleep together.
-If you’re hoping that NSA sex with an ex will lead to round two of a relationship, you are likely not on the same page.
+If you’re hoping that NSA sex with an ex will lead to rekindling the relationship for a second time, you are likely not on the same page.
 After all, says Lue, “Friends don’t try to screw you, they don’t try to screw with your head, and they don’t try to screw you over.”

 Have You Been Down This Road Before?

-While on-again-off-again can seem passionate in the pages of gossip rags or vampire novels, it’s often destructive in real life.
-If you and your partner have broken up and gotten back together more than twice, says Lue, “You really really need to be looking at what’s going on here.”
+While on-again-off-again bonds can seem like passionate romantic relationships in the pages of gossip rags or vampire novels, it’s often destructive in real life.
+If you and your partner have broken up and gotten back together more than twice, says Lue, “You really need to be looking at what’s going on here.”

 Decide whether or not to get back with your ex based on how they are now, not how you wish or hope they’ll be in the future.

-She suggests asking yourself: Are you using breakups to avoid or manage conflict, rather than working on your communication skills?
+She suggests asking yourself: Are you using breakups to avoid or manage conflict, rather than doing a lot of work on your communication skills?
 Are you continuing to break up and get back together because you truly think you’re meant to be together, or because you want to “win” the relationship?

 It can be painful to tear ourselves away from an on-again-off-again dynamic, even if we know that leaving is the best thing for us.
 If you’re trying to call it quits for good, it can be helpful to implement firm boundaries.
-For example, you may not want to pick up your ex’s calls, see them in person, or see them alone.
+For example, you may want some version of a “no contact” rule: not picking up your ex’s calls, no video chats, not seeing them in person even in groups, no one-on-one meet-ups.
 You can enlist friends to check with you as you attempt to maintain these boundaries.
 Be generous with yourself if you mess up; it can take several tries to move on.

 Are Both Of You Taking Concrete Steps To Grow?

-A good rule is that your ex should demonstrate that they’re actively addressing past issues, independently of you.
+A good rule is that your ex should demonstrate that they’re actively addressing past issues and deal breakers, independently of you.
 Lue frequently hears from readers whose exes promise that if they get back together, they will go to therapy.
+Promises aren’t a good starting place.
 “That is a negotiation tactic,” says Lue.
-If there were mental health or addiction issues that negatively impacted your relationship, look for signs that your ex has already started seeing a therapist, for their own sake.
+If there were mental health or addiction issues that negatively impacted your relationship the last time, look for signs that your ex has already started seeing a psychotherapist or counselor, for their own sake.

 Finally, remember that we date people, not potential.
 Decide whether or not to get back with your ex based on how they are now, not how you wish or hope they’ll be in the future.
 Lue says you should ask yourself: If I get back with this person, and they don’t change, can I truly accept them?
 If your answer is no, it’s probably better not to get back together.